Rishit-dagli/CPPE-Dataset/MODEL_ZOO.md

 (`.pth`) and a TensorFlow SavedModel (`.tar.gz` containing the SavedModel directory) files.

+#### Notes:

+- All the models can also be trained from scratch using the configs provided in the `configs` or `baselines` directory.
+- The metrics are the same as the COCO object detection metrics, more information about this could be found in the original paper.
+- The PyTorch models use the channels first format.
+The TensorFlow models use the channels last format.
+- The tb.dev dashboards represent the tensorbaord logs for each model training.

 ## Baseline Models

 This section contains the baseline models that are trained on the CPPE-5 dataset